boaks/zephyr-coaps-client/extras/README.md

 - If you want to check the power consumption over time, please reset the device with unpluged USB.
 - If you want to flash the device, connect USB and reset it.

-## Experimental Board Support - Conexio Stratus Pro
+## New Board Support - Conexio Stratus Pro

 | [Conexio Stratus Pro](https://conexiotech.com/conexio-stratus-pro/) | [<img src="https://conexiotech.com/wp-content/uploads/2024/02/D-copy.png" width="450"/>](https://conexiotech.com/wp-content/uploads/2024/02/D-copy.png) |
 | :- | - |

-**Note:** **This is experimental.** The maintained board files are available from [Conexio Technologies](https://docs.conexiotech.com/master/building-and-programming-an-application/conexio-stratus-board-definition-files#step-2-patch-mcuboot-file-for-stratus-pro-board).
+**Note:** The maintained board files are available from [Conexio Technologies](https://docs.conexiotech.com/master/building-and-programming-an-application/conexio-stratus-board-definition-files#step-2-patch-mcuboot-file-for-stratus-pro-board).

-To build the coaps-client with experimental Conexio Stratus Pro support, first cp the folder `conexio_stratus_pro` into the zephyr's boards folder `boards/arm`
+To build the coaps-client with Conexio Stratus Pro support, first cp the folder `conexio_stratus_pro` into the zephyr's boards folder `boards/arm`

 ```
 cp -r conexio_stratus_pro ../../zephyr/boards/arm/